bitrise-io/devcenter/_articles/en/bitrise-cli/run-your-first-build.md

 - cli
 - builds
 - bitrise
-summary: 'Run your first offline build using the Bitrise CLI.
+description: 'Run your first offline build using the Bitrise CLI.
 You need the CLI itself and a `bitrise.yml` file that contains a valid configuration.
 You can download the file or create it yourself. '
 redirect_from: []